SCG2

 SCG2, also called secretogranin II (chromogranin C), is a protein which in humans is encoded by the SCG2 gene.

 Function

 The protein encoded by this gene is a member of the chromogranin/secretogranin family of neuroendocrine secretory proteins.
 Studies in rodents suggest that the full-length protein, secretogranin II, is involved in the packaging or sorting of peptide hormones and neuropeptides into secretory vesicles.
-The full-length protein is cleaved to produce the active peptide secretoneurin, which exerts chemotaxic effects on specific cell types, and EM66, whose function is unknown.
+The full-length protein is cleaved to produce the active peptide secretoneurin, which exerts chemotactic effects on specific cell types, and EM66, whose function is unknown.